 “There are a lot of delicate flavours that would be burned away at a higher temperature.
 You get a lot of rice flavour,” says Chung.

 Understand that many commercial soju bottles are the “green bottle” variety, which is distilled to the point where it becomes almost pure alcohol, then water and sweeteners are added.
 So Hwayo is an entirely different experience.
 Now, the key is selling this concept to Alberta bars.

 “We are seeing much less resistance from non-Korean restaurants and cocktail bars, to try something new,” says Chung.
 “Albertans are becoming more aware and open of trying something new in that market, as well.

 The Calgary bar, Proof, is making cocktails with Hwayo soju.
 It’s available at Sherbrooke Liquor, Boss Liquor, Sobeys Liquor (Kingsway), and Wine and Beyond here in Edmonton.
 It will also be served at Korea Town, the new 104th Street eatery opened by the owners of Dorinku.

 Moose Imports is also bringing in Good Day, a soju that is marketed to non-Korean consumers.
-At 13.5 per cent alcohol, it’s not a harsh drink and it comes with a variety of fruit flavours — pineapple, pomegranate, strawberry and peach, to name a few.
+At 13.5 per cent alcohol, it’s not a harsh drink and it comes with a variety of fruit flavours — pineapple, pomegranate and blueberry — with more to come as the business expands.
 To take away the harshness, the soju is oxygenated for 72 hours before it’s bottled.
 It’s been selling better than Hwayo, so far.
 Edmonton’s Hanjan is serving Good Day.